Reds vs. Cubs Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 50 hits with 12 doubles, a triple, five home runs and 29 walks.
-He has driven in 21 runs with four stolen bases.
+- Dansby Swanson has put up 52 hits with 12 doubles, two triples, five home runs and 29 walks.
+He has driven in 23 runs with four stolen bases.

 Swanson Recent Games